bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 # Make sure the secret is at least 30 characters and all random,
 # no regular words or you'll be exposed to dictionary attacks.
-# You can use `rails secret` to generate a secure secret key.
+# You can use `quails secret` to generate a secure secret key.

 # Make sure the secrets in this file are kept private
 # if you're sharing your code publicly.